Charleston Attorneys Handling Poisoning Injury Claims

 Lead poisoning is one of the most common types of poison-related injuries.
 Lead poisoning can result in reduced IQ, learning disabilities, attention deficit disorders, behavioral problems, stunted growth, developmental delays, impaired hearing and kidney damage, according to the National Safety Council.
 At high levels of exposure, a child may become mentally retarded, fall into a coma and even die from lead poisoning.

 By far, the largest source of lead poisoning is lead paint in homes.
 Small children may ingest paint chips or paint dust.
 Although lead paint has been banned in this country since 1978, many homes and apartments still contain lead paint.
 Children’s toys and other products for children may also contain lead.

 Representing Families Whose Children Have Been Harmed By Chemical Poisoning

 Their small size, lack of judgment and curiosity can put children at great risk of chemical poisoning.
 Cleaning products, with their vivid colors and bright packaging, can seem irresistible to young children.
 Colorful pills and capsules can easily be mistaken for candy.

 If your child was injured by any type of household chemical, drug or environmental toxin, obtain experienced legal counsel.
-Our personal injury attorneys have more than 60 years of combined experience proving fault against manufacturers, retailers and other at-fault parties.
-We are fully prepared to conduct a thorough investigation to determine if someone's negligent actions led to your child's chemical poisoning injuries.
+Each of our personal injury attorneys have more than 30 years of experience proving fault against manufacturers, retailers and other at-fault parties.
+We are fully prepared to conduct a thorough investigation to determine if someone’s negligent actions led to your child’s chemical poisoning injuries.